 The quality of a team’s performance is one of the best predictors of organisational success.
 Businesses that understand this and commit to building high performance teams are those most likely to thrive in challenging times.

 No matter how large or small your organisation, if you want to improve performance; create and maintain competitive advantage and achieve greater productivity, profitability and success then building high performance teams is the first step.

-In successful teams, individuals need to move beyond the view that the success of "me" is the most important factor.
+In successful teams, individuals need to move beyond the view that the success of “me” is the most important factor.
 Instead, they need to focus on the need of the business and how to achieve success collectively.
-Through working with teams across a wide range of sectors and geographies IECL has found there are a number of characteristics that high performing teams have in common.
+Through working with teams across a wide range of sectors and geographies we have found there are a number of characteristics that high performing teams have in common.
 These teams typically:

 – Enjoy a clearly defined common purpose and goal.

 – Share leadership beyond position and hierarchy and work collaboratively.